-To speed up wordpress is often an easy task, although it takes a little reading and learning.
 Of all the available CMS platforms WordPress is by far the most used platform of all.
-About 20% of all websites on the internet use WordPress and of all the websites which use a CMS, 60% uses WordPress.
-This is also one of the reasons there are many good optimization plugins and “tricks” available.
-The problem with WordPress is that it can get really slow when you leave it in its original install form without tweaking it.
-All in all good reasons to list the best ways to speed this CMS up on your own.
+This is also one of the reasons there are many good optimization plugins and “tricks” available for it.
+The problem with WordPress is that it can get really slow when you leave it in its original install form without tweaking it, especially when a lot of plugins are installed along the way.
+All in all good reasons to list the best ways to speed this CMS up.

-Every time a visitor loads a page on your site, WordPress looks for the freshest version of that page.
+Every time a visitor loads a page on your website WordPress looks for the freshest version of that page.
 This means it has to continuously load the database to retrieve this fresh information.
-In most cases this loading of the database is totally unnecessary because most pages do not change often after they’ve been created.
-A cache plugin fixes this problem by making a static copy of your pages and delivering it to your visitors, without loading the database with every visit, also known as caching.
-This speeds up the loading times of your pages significantly.
+In most cases the loading of the database is totally unnecessary because most pages do not change often after they’ve been created.
+A cache plugin fixes this problem by making a static copy of your web pages and delivering it to your visitors without loading the database with every visit, also known as caching.
+This can speed up the loading times of your web pages significantly.

 One of the best plugins is WP Super Cache.
-Many people also use W3 Total Cache which is a great plugin as well.
-There are various other cache plugins which you can use as well.
+W3 Total Cache is a great plugin as well.
+There are various other cache plugins that you can try out as well.

-WP Optimize is a great little plugin which helps you clean and minimize your WordPress database.
-You can optimize your MySQL database, empty the trash, remove post revisions, delete spam comments, remove pingbacks and trackbacks with one simple click of the mouse.
+WP Optimize is a neat little plugin which helps you clean and minimize your WordPress database.
+You can optimize and clean your MySQL database, empty the trash, remove post revisions, delete spam comments, remove pingbacks and trackbacks with one simple click of the mouse.
 With some websites it has reduced the database size by 80% or more.
-This can greatly improve speed, especially when your database loads often.
+This improves the performance of your website since Wordpress databases clog up and become inefficient over longer periods of time.
 Use this plugin with caution, do not clean/delete things you aren’t sure of.

 More information about caching to make your website faster can be found here.

-Enabling Gzip compression will compress your pages to a much smaller Gzip file format, sometimes as much as 75%.
-This compressed version of your pages are sent to the visitors browser (all browsers support it) which will decompress it and display the page correctly.
-This will speed up your website because the Gzip file is smaller as the original page.
-To enable Gzip compression in WordPress you simply visit http://yourwebsite.com/wp-admin/options.php in your browser, find the gzipcompression setting and change it from 0 to 1.
-Use the Gzip Compression Test to check if it works.
+Enabling gzip compression will compress your web files to a compressed gzip file before they get sent to the browser of the visitor.
+Gzip can compress web files to as much as 80% of their original size.
+This compressed version of your web files that is sent to the visitors browser (all browsers support gzip) will be decompressed by the browser to load the original full file again.
+This will speed up your website because the gzip file is smaller in file size as the original page and therefore your visitors have to download less kilobytes.
+Go here to find out how to enable gzip compression.
+To enable gzip compression in WordPress you simply visit http://yourwebsite.com/wp-admin/options.php in your browser, find the gzipcompression setting and change it from 0 to 1.
+Use the gzip Compression Test to check whether it works.

-Every social media button (Facebook, Twitter, etc.) requires the browser to load all the necessary files from the website of the particular social media site.
-This can add a lot of extra load time and HTTP requests.
-If you insist on using the buttons you should always host them on your own site.
+Every social media button (Facebook, Twitter, etc.) requires the browser to load all the necessary web files (like button images) that come with it.
+This can add a lot of extra HTTP requests.
+When you insist on using the buttons you should always host them on your own website.

-Some plugins can greatly decrease the loading speed of your WordPress pages.
-Uninstall plugins you do not need.
+Some plugins can decrease the loading speed of your public WordPress web pages.
+Uninstall plugins you do not need to minimize this problem.
 Always test a plugin before you use it.
-If it slows down your website, try to find a different way of fixing the issue the plugin helped you with.
+When it slows down your website try to find a different way of fixing the issue the plugin helped you with in the first place.
 Use P3 Plugin Performance Profiler to detect which plugins are slowing your website down.

-By minimizing the disk size of your photos and images you can speed up the loading times of your pages.
+By minimizing the file size of your photos and images you can speed up the load times of your web pages.
 There are various tools to do this.
-Top optimize PNG images or JPG images for the web you can use the PNG Compressor or the JPEG Compressor, sometimes it can reduce the size by 50% or more.
-One of the most popular plugins for WordPress is EWWW Image Optimizer plugin.
-This plugin uses most of the available image compression techniques(optipng, jpegtran, pngquant, pngout, and gifsicle) with a simple click of the mouse.
+To optimize PNG images or JPG images you can use the PNG Compressor or the JPEG Compressor, sometimes it can reduce the size by 50% or more.
+One of the most popular plugins for WordPress is the EWWW Image Optimizer plugin.
+This plugin uses well-known image compression techniques(optipng, jpegtran, pngquant, pngout, and gifsicle) with a simple click of the mouse.
 There are also other good plugins available like WP Smush.it.

-Most websites use a variation of images in the design of the theme or for certain functions.
-Every time these images load it adds extra HTTP requests.
-One way to minimize the amount of HTTP requests is to use CSS sprites.
-CSS sprites give you the ability to combine several images into one, while still using them individually in different places on your page by using X and Y coordinates defined in a CSS script.
-This way you only have to make 1 HTTP request to load multiple images.
-Use the CSS Sprites Generator to create sprites, as well as instructions to place them on your site.
+Most websites use a variation of images in the design of the template or for certain functions.
+Every time these images load on your web page it adds extra HTTP requests.
+One way to minimize the number of HTTP requests is to use CSS sprites.
+CSS sprites give you the ability to combine several images into one while still being able to use them individually in different places on your web page by using X and Y coordinates defined in a CSS script.
+This way you only have to make one HTTP request to load multiple images.
+Use the CSS Sprites Generator to create the sprites and read the instructions to place them on your site.

-You should lazy load your photos for a faster visitor experience by improving your initial view content loading.
+You should lazy load your photos for a faster visitor experience by improving the rendering of the above-the-fold content.

-You can also use the CSS Compressor to minimize the size of your code significantly.
-Make a backup of your code before you use this tool though, it will mess with and change the structure of your code to make it the smallest possible.
+You can also use the CSS Compressor to minimize the size of your scripts significantly.
+Make a backup of your script before you use this tool because it changes the structure of your script to make it the smallest possible.

-Use a plugin which can automatically minify your HTML code for you.
+Use a plugin that can automatically minify HTML pages for you.
 A great one is WP HTML Compression.
 It works great on most websites and has very few bugs.
-Try it on your own sites if it works for you.
+Test it on your own website to see whether it works for you.

-Using asynchronous scripts will increase the load speed of your website because the loading of the ads does not interfere with the loading of the page.
-In short this means that even if these scripts load slowly your page can finish loading and be seen by your visitors without loading the script first.
+Using asynchronous scripts will decrease the load speed of your website because the loading of the scripts will not interfere with the loading of the page.
+In short this means that even if these scripts load slowly your web page can finish loading and be seen by your visitors without loading the script first.
 See here for more information.